agrptec/curriculum/output/Alan_Gabriel_Romero_Pacheco_CV.md

 - Acceleration funding - Coramino Acceleration Funding from Jose Cuervo Foundation
 - Credits funding - AI for Good Open Call from Microsoft

+## Adaptation of the GTAModel V4 for the Monterrey Metropolitan Area

+- June 2023 – present
+- This project is part of the Monterrey Metropolitan Area's traffic microsimulation project, where I am responsible for the automated construction and refinement of transportation networks using Python and VISUM.
+- Collaboration with the Travel Modelling Group, University of Toronto

 ## Traffic Conflict Analysis

 - Apr 2024 – Aug 2024